Harvey wins 3rd start in row, Orioles beat sloppy A’s 8-4

 Orioles: SS Freddy Galvis returned to the lineup after missing the last four games with a left adductor injury.
 He recorded a single in three at-bats before exiting in the sixth inning. … 3B Maikel Franco also returned after missing Friday’s game with a sore lower back, finishing with a single and walk in four times up.

 Athletics: 1B Matt Olson missed his third straight game after being hit in the left eye by a ball that ricocheted off the L-screen during batting practice Thursday.
 Olson took some groundballs and swings in the batting cage before Saturday’s game but is unlikely to return for Sunday’s series finale.
-“I doubt it,” said A’s manager Bob Melvin.
+“I doubt it,” Melvin said.
 “I doubt tomorrow.” … LHP A.J.
 Puk (left biceps strain) threw a bullpen session Saturday and the team will see how he responds to determine the next step. … RHP Burch Smith (groin strain) will throw a two-up simulated game Sunday at the team’s alternate training site in Stockton.

 UP NEXT